jigx-com/jigx-docs-examples/docs/Actions/reset-state.md

 ::::ExpandableHeading
 ### reset-state onPress/onChange

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vrFGC9hXE3ufLaIzJ2c-m_reset-state-onpress.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vrFGC9hXE3ufLaIzJ2c-m_reset-state-onpress.PNG" size="80" width="3732" height="2518" position="center" caption="Reset-state onPress/onChange" alt="Reset-state onPress/onChange"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/vrFGC9hXE3ufLaIzJ2c-m_reset-state-onpress.PNG" size="80" position="center" caption="Reset-state onPress/onChange" alt="Reset-state onPress/onChange"}

 1. Reset-state action used on the list as **onPress** or **onChange** action, to reset-state of the component.
-2. &#x20;You can specify instanceId, this will be the name of the UI component.
+2. You can specify instanceId, this will be the name of the UI component.
 3. And you need to specify the **state**, which will be the value of the UI component that you want to reset

 **Example:**

-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/reset-state/static-data/reset-state-onpress-onchange.jigx" target="_blank">GitHub</a>. &#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/reset-state/static-data/reset-state-onpress-onchange.jigx).

 :::CodeblockTabs
 onPress.jigx